 - Be flexible.
 Things will go wrong, adjust quickly.

 - Find the problem so you can fix it.

 - Move quickly when there is an issue.

 - Be honest.
 Lying will only make things worse.

 - Announce the solution at the same time you announce the problem.

 - Test everything and always have a contingency.

 - Get everything in writing.

 - Put procedures in place for every situation you can.

-If you are interested in planning an event, Glaziers Hall has the perfect venue for you.
-You can contact us today to book your event and learn more from our event planning specialists.
+If you are planning an event, Glaziers Hall is the perfect venue for you.
+You can contact us today to learn more from our event planning specialists.